onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 R-44001 A VNF's Heat Orchestration Template parameter declaration **MUST** contain the attribute "description".

-Note that the parameter attribute “description:” is an OpenStack optional attribute that provides a description of the parameter.
+Note that the parameter attribute "description:" is an OpenStack optional attribute that provides a description of the parameter.
 ONAP implementation requires this attribute.